romenrg/romenrg.github.com/source/_posts/2022-12-31-its-not-remote-work-async-work-is-the-real-paradigm-shift.markdown

 <!-- More -->

-Many first-timers working remotely fail to realize that the key paradigm shift that remote work enables is “async work”, beyond the distributed, “remote” aspect itself.
+Many first-timers working remotely fail to realize that the key paradigm shift which remote work enables is “async work”, beyond the distributed, “remote” aspect itself.

-This means that not only working from the same office is not needed, but also, that we don’t really need to even work at the same time (for the most part).
+This means that not only working from the same office is not needed, but also, that we don’t even need to work at the same time (for the most part).

 However, since this async bit is less obvious, we will dig into it further in this article.

 ## Overcoming physical limitations

 Of course, the remote aspect is a prerequisite to async work.
-And working remotely has some minimal requirements on its own; which are worth reviewing quickly.
+And working remotely has some minimal requirements on its own, which are worth reviewing quickly.

 Those of us working in the digital realm have no physical constraints to our work, apart from the very minimal ones: table, chair, computer and internet connection.
 Beyond that, we only have the artificial constraints that some companies (or ourselves) impose, either consciously or unconsciously.